1978

 2000

-2000 Nick Fayers appointed as Managing Director, succeeding Peter Phillips who became Barnes Group Managing Director.
+Nick Fayers appointed as Managing Director, succeeding Peter Phillips who became Barnes Group Managing Director

 2001